-9. Can the policing of cross border transactions within an international group to be a target of the tax authorities' attention and in what ways?
+8. Have you found the policing of cross border transactions within an international group to be a target of the tax authorities' attention and in what ways?

 Yes.
-In the context of the implementation of the BEPS, the approach of the Tax Authorities on cross-border transactions occurs mainly in the areas of transfer pricing, aggressive tax planning and Country-by-Country.
+In the context of the implementation of the BEPS, the approach of the Tax Authorities on cross-border transactions occurs mainly in the areas of transfer pricing, aggressive tax planning and Country-by-Country reporting.

-10. Is there a CFC or Thin Cap regime?
+9. Is there a CFC or Thin Cap regime?
 Is there a transfer pricing regime and is it possible to obtain an advance pricing agreement?